dotnet/xcsync/docs/CONTRIBUTING.md

 # Set up your machine to contribute

 These instructions will get you ready to contribute to this project.
-If you just want to use Xcsync, see [using-latest-daily.md](using-latest-daily.md).
+If you just want to use xcsync, see [using-latest-daily.md](using-latest-daily.md).

 ## Code of Conduct